Jackson Scholars Program

 The Jackson Scholars Program is a learning and engagement initiative designed to foster and recognize achievement in scientific and community leadership.
 A primary goal of the program is to develop scholars who are defined not solely by classroom performance but also by enhancing their university experience through engagement in student-tailored combinations of geoscience-related scholarship, outreach and service.
 Students who complete the Jackson Scholars Program will develop leadership, professional and community service skills, a diverse portfolio of accomplishments to present to prospective employers, and receive special acknowledgement at graduation.

 Admission to the Jackson Scholars program is by application.
 First-year, 2nd year and 3rd year students can apply.
-Applications are accepted for both Fall and Spring admission to the program.
+Applications are accepted in the Fall for admission to the program.
 Interested students can ask questions and obtain the application from Dr. Joel Johnson (email@example.com) or Dr. Mary Poteet (firstname.lastname@example.org).

 Each Jackson Scholar must complete at least two of the three tasks described below from the Scholarship categories, and at least one of the two tasks from the Service category.
 These experiences will be documented in a professional e-portfolio curated by each Jackson Scholar, describing their academic and professional experiences in the Jackson School.
 This portfolio will be useful for documenting educational skills and successes to future employers as part of professional development.
 In most cases, the experiences must be completed after admission to the program.
 Students will set goals each semester for making progress on the tasks.
 Remaining in the program (and eligibility to participate in program benefits such as field trips) requires regular attendance at program meetings and demonstrable progress towards Jackson Scholar tasks each semester.